Ptrskay3/async-await/slides.md

 # What is concurrency?
 Why is it important?

+- Remember the sequential example? - That's the default behavior.

 - Concurrency is being able to break your program into tasks and then interleave these tasks.

 - Work units are paused and resumed sequentially